ORGANIZATION AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 (c) Going Concern

 The Company’s financial statements have been presented on the basis that it is a going concern, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
-The Company has incurred net losses through September 30, 2019 of $55.6 million, has a lack of cash on-hand, and a working capital deficit.
+The Company has incurred net losses through September 30, 2020 of $58.0 million, has a lack of cash on-hand, and a working capital deficit of approximately $10.3 million.
 These factors raise substantial doubt as to the Company’s ability to continue as a going concern.
-Management intends to raise additional operating funds through equity and/or debt offerings.
+Management intends to raise additional operating funds through equity and/or debt financings, and strategic transactions to include farm-outs, asset sales or mergers.
 Management also plans to extend the agreements associated with loans from related parties, the accrued interest payable on these loans, as well as the Company’s accrued liabilities.
 However, there can be no assurance that additional financing will be available, or if available, will be on terms acceptable to the Company.
-If adequate working capital is not available, the Company may be required to curtail or cease operations or the Company would need to sell assets or consider alternative plans up to and including restructuring.
+If adequate working capital is not available, the Company may be required to curtail or cease operations, or the Company would need to sell assets or consider alternative plans up to and including restructuring.

 (e) Accounts Receivable

 The Company records an accounts receivable for operations expense reimbursements due from joint interest partners.
 The Company estimates allowances for doubtful accounts based on the aged receivable balances and historical losses.
 If the Company determines any account to be uncollectible based on significant delinquency or other factors, we assess the receivable and the underlying asset for recovery.
-As of September 30, 2019 and 2018, no allowance was recorded.
-Accounts receivable from oil and gas joint operations are $12.1 million at September 30, 2019, which includes $3.7 million classified as other non-current assets.
-See note 13 Subsequent Events.
+As of September 30, 2020 and 2019, no allowance was recorded.
+Accounts receivable were approximately $0.4 million at September 30, 2020.
+Accounts receivable from oil and gas joint operations were approximately $12.1 million at September 30, 2019, including $3.7 million classified as other non-current assets.
+This amount was an unpaid joint interest billing receivable and the working interest was re-conveyed to GulfSlope in November of 2019 in exchange for full settlement of the amount due.

 (f) Full Cost Method